Diversity and Inclusion Starts with Identifying and Removing Biases

 Diversity without Inclusion means nothing.

-Organizations can leverage tools such as network analysis to view how different groups of people within the firm interact with each other.
-Companies can identify employees who are not well- integrated with the internal network and help them get connected with more people in the organization by introducing them to people who have larger networks.
+With Relational Analytics, companies can leverage an objective measure of inclusion alongside their surveys to identify employees from diverse backgrounds who are not well-integrated with the organization and help them get connected with more people in the organization by introducing them to people who have larger networks.

 Companies can also identify cliques within the network and analyze whether people from diverse backgrounds are actually integrating with the rest of the organization, instead of existing in a bubble.
 We’ve detailed some possible use cases for Organisational Network Analysis in these articles:

-Analyzing how the results of employee engagement/ satisfaction surveys (I'm not a fan of surveys personally) vary for people from different backgrounds can also point you to factors that are blocking your culture from being an inclusive one.
+Analyzing how the results of employee engagement/ satisfaction surveys vary for people from different backgrounds can also point you to factors that are blocking your culture from being an inclusive one.

 Drilling down into your company’s attrition allows you to see if there is a difference in attrition rates for people from diverse backgrounds as compared to the general trend.